 With the recent snow storms and record-setting low temperatures, heating problems are the last thing anyone wants to experience.
-You could wake up to a freezing home or come home from work and discover the furnace stopped working sometime during the day.
-You might also notice one room is freezing cold while another is warm and cozy.
+You could wake up to a freezing home or come home from work to discover the furnace stopped working sometime during the day.
+You might also notice one room is freezing cold while another room is warm and cozy.

 Before you panic, there are few different troubleshooting steps you can use to see if this resolves the problem.
 If not, then you will want to call for emergency heater repair right away.

 A dirty air filter creates additional stress on your furnace.
 A clogged filter prevents air from circulating correctly through the system.
 This can cause uneven heating in the rooms in the home.
 Additionally, clogged filters can cause the furnace to overheat and shut down.
 If your air filter is dirty and has not been changed in quite some time, replace it.